Hannah Pierce-Hoffman, Biomedical Informatics Master Student

 Rachapun (Gear) Rotrattanadumrong, visiting from Okinawa Insititute of Science and Technology

-Gear is a PhD student currently at the Okinawa Insititute of Science and Technology in Japan.
-He works on high-throughput experimental and computational methods for the study and evaluation of functional RNA.
+Gear was a PhD student currently at the Okinawa Insititute of Science and Technology in Japan.
+He worked on high-throughput experimental and computational methods for the study and evaluation of functional RNA.
 Outside the lab he enjoys scuba diving, ice coffee and recently got into cocktail making!

 Srihari Ganesh, Harvard